getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 ## Stack Trace Link

-For an example use-case, see the stack trace link use-case at the top of the page.
+This feature allows the developer to insert a link within a stack trace frame.
+The link contains details about the project, file, line number, etc. It can also be used to view the file on another website, continue debugging in a different monitoring tool, etc.

 **Schema**